 After the Board approves the budget, it is administered by Department heads who may make transfers of appropriations within a department and by the General Manager who may make transfers between departments.
-Budget to actual comparisons of financial data for the year ended June 30, 2020 are in the supplemental information following the notes to the financial statements.
+Budget to actual comparisons of financial data for the Fiscal Year ended June 30, 2021 are in the supplemental information following the notes to the financial statements.